stevenshci/PupilSense/README.md

 ### Setup

-After installing the required packages, run the setup.sh script to set up the project environment:
+After you install the required packages, you can just run the `setup.sh` script to set up the project environment:

     source setup.sh